codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 ```

 #### Verifying the Creation of a Snapshot (Subvolume)
-If you haven't yet noticed a pattern, by this point you should note that some of the `btrfs` commands don't output too much fanfare when things are successfully created.
+If you haven't yet noticed a pattern, by this point, you should note that some of the `btrfs` commands don't output too much fanfare when things are successfully created.
 I suppose its fodder for a good written tutorial.

 Let's verify the creation of the snapshot using a basic `ls` command.
 The `-R` parameter allows us to recursively list the contents of each subdirectory.
 The output of this command does indeed show that a `snapshots` subdirectory (subvolume) has been created which contains all of the data that was in the `/mnt/data/documents` source subvolume.